 Featured films will show on Monday.

-This 1.5-mile march starts south of the Lefty O'Doul Bridge near AT&T Park.
+This 1.5-mile march starts at SF's Caltrain Station and crosses over the Lefty O'Doul Bridge near AT&T Park.
 It then stops in the Willie Mays Plaza to commemorate the Edmunds Pettus Bridge crossing of the famous Selma-to-Montgomery, Alabama march, a symbol of violence and victory during the civil rights era.